Mint Margarita

 You can use any tequila you’d like.
 But here’s why I like to use blanco, also called silver or white, tequila in my margarita recipes.

 • Appearance – white tequila keeps the color of the margarita bright and vibrant.
 Does it really matter?
 Not really, but it does look nicer.
-Since margaritas usually include citrus juice like lime, maintaining a clear base ensures that the drink looks nice.
+Since margaritas typically include citrus juice, such as lime, maintaining a clear base ensures the drink looks appealing.

 • Versatile – white tequila is readily available and affordable.
 Its versatility also makes it suitable for a wide range of margarita variations and flavor experiments.